brightbox/rspec-check-auth/README.md

 		c.parent_info :format => [:html, :json]
 	end

 Only want some of the usual crowd?
-No problem, just pass the `:except` param and `resource_actions` will shun those specified.
+No problem, just pass the `:only` param and `resource_actions` will only include those specified.

+	check_auth_for {|c| c.resource_actions :only => [:new, :create, :edit, :update] }

+And if you don't want some, but want everything else?
+Pass `:except` and those specified will be left out.

 	check_auth_for {|c| c.resource_actions :except => [:new, :create, :edit, :update] }